 Algebraic Expressions and Identities Class 8 Notes is specially designed to help students understand important chapter concepts clearly and study productively.
 These notes will also enable students to have an effective math practice session and be ready to tackle chapter questions that could be asked in the exams.
-Besides, some of the key topics covered in the notes include;

 Addition and Subtraction of Algebraic Expressions